GeordieP/LFGBot/README.md

 The production instance is deployed on [Fly.io](https://fly.io).

+---

 <details>
   <summary>
-    Things you'll need in order to contribute:
+    Things you'll need in order to contribute
   </summary>

 - Elixir